singer-io/tap-appfigures/tap_appfigures/README.md

 ### Running the tap
 ```~/.virtualenvs/tap-appfigures/bin/tap-appfigures --config config.json --state state.json```

-The --state is a required parameter.
+The --state is an optional parameter.

-Do not create the file (typically) state.json yourself.
-The script will create it on the first run, to record the end state of the import process.

 ## Authors